-This course provides a selective overview of modern political economics to equip the students with a set of common research tools.
-Specifically, the course gives an introduction to the basic theoretical models, empirical methodologies, and substantive findings in political economics.
-It covers not only theoretical and empirical research, but also, importantly, the links between the two.
+This course gives a selective introduction to modern political economics and intends to equip the students with a set of common research tools.
+Specifically, the course introduces basic theoretical models, empirical methodologies, and substantive findings in political economics.
+It covers not only theoretical and empirical research, but also - and importantly - links between the two.

-This basic course is followed in the next quarter by Political Economics III, a course which presents selected topics at the current research frontier.
+This basic course is followed in Quarter 4 by Political Economics III, a course which presents selected topics at the current research frontier.